anttonisamuel/vue_training/README.md

 - Dynamic styling, SCSS and global styles
 - Routing with Vue router

-Things I did include in my project but got familiar with:
+Things I didn't include in my project but got familiar with:

 - Vue 3 composition API
 - Global state management with Vuex 4